soasis/text/documentation/source/design/error handling/lossy protection.rst

 Lossy Operation Protection
 ==========================

 Occasionally, you will end up in a situation where you want to convert some text from its pristine and ideal Unicode form to some other form.
-Maybe for interopation purposes, maybe because some function call can't properly handle embedded ``NUL``\ s in the text so you need to :doc:`use an overlong sequence to encode the 0 value in your text </api/encodings/mutf8>`.
+Maybe for interoperation purposes, maybe because some function call can't properly handle embedded ``NUL``\ s in the text so you need to :doc:`use an overlong sequence to encode the 0 value in your text </api/encodings/mutf8>`.
 No matter what the case is, you need to leave the world of :term:`Unicode Code Points <unicode code point>`, :term:`Unicode Scalar Values <unicode scalar value>`, and all the guarantees they provide you.
 Let's take an example, going from UTF-8 to 7-bit-clean ASCII:

 .. literalinclude:: /../../examples/documentation/compile_fails/source/error_handler.replacement.ascii.cpp
 	:language: cpp